How it Works

 The order goes through Polymarket’s CLOB API and settles through their relayer system.
 The relayer makes the transaction gasless, so you do not pay gas fees for trading.

-Step 5: Fills stream back
+Step 5: Fills stream back in real time

 Step 6: Settlement and payouts